 - Pelvic pain (usually a symptom of later stages of disease)

 - Unexplained weight loss (usually a symptom of later stages of disease)

 - Vaginal bleeding after menopause

-- If your OB-GYN suspects uterine cancer, he or she may perform an utrasound and an endometrial biopsy.
-These tests are typically done in your doctor’s office.
+If your gynecologist suspects uterine cancer, they may perform an ultrasound and an endometrial biopsy.

-Surgery (e.g., hysterectomy), which may be performed using minimally invasive robotic surgery techniques to remove the following:
+- Surgery (hysterectomy), which may be performed using minimally invasive robotic surgery techniques.

 - Radiation therapy, which may occur before or after surgery

-- Hormone therapy, which can be used in women who have tumors that need hormones to grow.
+- Hormone therapy, which can be used if you have tumors that need hormones to grow.
 Lab tests will indicate if you have this kind of tumor.